Green functions and completeness; the $3$-body problem revisited: Introduction

 \end{enumerate}

-Our proof of \eqref{eq:ScatEnergy22233} depends on a characterization of this property, Proposition \ref{prop:equivalent}, of independent interest.
-In particular we derive the top-order asymptotics of any vector of the form $(H-\lambda-\i 0)^{-1}\psi$, $\psi\in L^2_\infty(\mathbf X)$.
-The asymptotics is also valid in the $N$-body setting of \cite{Sk3} provided $\lambda$ is stationary complete (a property known to hold away from a Lebesgue null-set).
+Our proof of \eqref{eq:ScatEnergy22233} relies on a characterization of this property from \cite {Sk1} (recalled in \eqref{eq:asres29}).
+In particular we derive the top-order asymptotics of any vector on the form $(H-\lambda-\i 0)^{-1}\psi$, $\psi\in L^2_\infty(\mathbf X)$, yielding \eqref{eq:ScatEnergy22233}.
+Such an asymptotics is also appearing in the $N$-body setting of \cite{Sk1}, however there only proven away from a Lebesgue null-set of energies.